 If the economy is struggling, however, like it is currently, in the UK, due to Brexit uncertainty, you’ll see property prices go down.

-A home in a dire condition will be worth a lot less than an equivalent home that’s in superb shape.
+A home in a dire condition will be worth a lot less than a comparable home that’s in superb shape.

 Make a mental note, to do regular maintenance and replacement of its interior and exterior when required.
 Doing a small job today is better than a big job tomorrow.